emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter1/lesson2.md

 # Chapter 1 Lesson 2 - Transactions and Scripts

 Hey there you crazy Cadence people!
-We are BACK for another lesson of content, and in this lesson, we will be going more in-depth on transactions and scripts.
+We are back for another lesson of content, and in this lesson, we will be going more in-depth on transactions and scripts.

 <LessonVideo {lessonVideoUrl} />